youstormorg/Tiwi/README.md

 # Tiwi Island thunderstorm simulations

 Greetings fellow ACCESS-rAM3er!
-This github is in very early stages but the end goal will be to fully explain our Tiwi Island thunderstorm simulations run under modified ERA5 initial and boundary conditions.
-This type of setup could be used for other experiments where the initial data needs to be modified.
+This github is for work related to ACCESS-rAM3 Tiwi Island thunderstorm simulations run under modified ERA5 initial and boundary conditions.

 # Overview of the simulations